How Hispanic-owned businesses are supercharging the economy

 Hispanic entrepreneurs now represent nearly a quarter of all businesses in the U.S., marking a substantial increase of 140% over the last decade.
 Hispanic businesses have fueled a tremendous amount of growth in the economy, particularly in terms of small businesses.
 It takes only a quick glance at the numbers to see the impact that Latino businesses have had in recent years.
 According to the United States Hispanic Chamber of Commerce:

-- there are 4.37 million Hispanic businesses in the U.S
+- There are over 4.7 million Hispanic-owned businesses in the U.S

-- these businesses contribute more than $700 billion each year to the economy
+- These businesses contribute more than $800 billion each year to the economy

 - Latinos are forming businesses at triple the rate of the population as a whole